Türkiye sees enough will on both sides to stop US-Iran war: Foreign minister

 Turkish Foreign Minister Hakan Fidan said he believes both the US and Iran currently show “enough will” to stop the war and reach a lasting settlement, warning that renewed escalation would damage regional stability and the global economy.

-Speaking to Al Jazeera’s Resul Serdar in an interview aired Tuesday, Fidan said Türkiye’s immediate priority is ensuring that the ceasefire between Washington and Tehran continues to hold.
+Speaking to Al Jazeera’s Resul Serdar in an interview aired Tuesday, Fidan said Türkiye’s immediate priority is ensuring that the ceasefire between the two sides continues to hold.

 “Our most urgent concern is to see the ceasefire is holding actually.
-This is what we care about at the moment,” Fidan said.
-“I think there is enough will now … on both sides to stop the war.”
+This is what we care about at the moment,” he said.
+“I think there is enough will now…on both sides to stop the war.”

 Fidan said everyone hopes to see a negotiated settlement ending the conflict, describing fluctuations in the talks as part of the normal course of diplomacy.

-“I think there has been some ups and downs during the talks, and this is the nature of the talks, the negotiation,” he said.

-Referring to the latest disagreement between the sides, Fidan said it should be viewed as part of the broader negotiation process and expressed confidence that talks would continue.
+Referring to the latest disagreement between the sides, he said it should be viewed as part of the broader negotiation process and expressed confidence that talks would continue.

 “The American side is rejecting what is being proposed, but there is always retailoring of the proposals, rewording,” he said.